john-amiscaray/Stir/README.md

 ## Creating Custom Elements or Components

 This framework provides custom annotations for creating your own elements or components if the need arises.
 Every class representing HTML elements must be annotated with the `@HTMLElement` annotation so the `ElementProcessor` class knows what to do with it.
 This annotation has options such as the tag name and whether the element type requires a closing tag.
-Additionally, every element must extend the `AbstractUIElement` class which contains a list of CSS classes, an element ID, and comes with caching support from the `CacheableElement` class.
+Additionally, every element must extend the `AbstractUIElement` class which contains a list of CSS classes, an element ID, a boolean `hidden` field, and comes with caching support from the `CacheableElement` class.

 ### Adding Attributes